SSWConsulting/SSW.Rules.Content/rules/do-you-ask-for-content-changes-using-from-x-to-y/rule.md

 **Video:** [Top 10+ Rules to Better Email Communication with Ulysses Maclaren](https://www.youtube.com/watch?v=LAqRokqq4jI)

-### Reviewing changes in GitHub via pull requests
+### What if you have a website managed by GitHub?

+Some websites use GitHub to manage their files (e.g. [SSW Rules](https://github.com/SSWConsulting/SSW.Rules.Content)).
+GitHub makes reviewing changes easy through "pull requests".

 A pull request is a request to make changes to 1 or more files.
 GitHub provides out of the box functionality for reviewing changes in a pull request.
 This process is as follows

 1. Open the pull request
 2. Examine the changes using the tabs
-    * Conversations: shows comments people have made about the change
+    * Conversations: see comments people have made about the change
-    * Commits: shows comments associated with the changes the requester has made
+    * Commits: see comments associated with the changes the requester has made
+    * Checks: You can ignore this if you are not a developer
-    * Files changed: show the difference between the old and new files being changed.
+    * Files changed **\* Important \***: see the difference between the old and new files being changed.
 Red highlighting indicates deleted parts and green highlighting indicates added parts.
     ![The pull request tabs](https://user-images.githubusercontent.com/79821522/112783096-3b593f00-909a-11eb-9862-c641822f133e.png)
+    Figure: Review 3 of the 4 tabs in a GitHub pull request

-    **Tip:** To see a visual preview of the changes to a markdown file select the "Display the rich diff" button
+    **Tip:** To see a visual preview of the changes to a markdown file select **Files changed | Display the rich diff**

     ![The "Display the rich diff" button](https://user-images.githubusercontent.com/79821522/112783487-2a5cfd80-909b-11eb-9820-d04a437dd43a.png)
+    Figure: The "Display the rich diff" button
 3. Add your review by navigating to "Files changed"

     1.&nbsp;Press "Review changes"</pre>